How Can a Doctor Tell the Difference?

 Virus or Bacteria?

-It’s important to differentiate between a viral sore throat and a bacterial sore throat (tonsillitis) because this helps doctors determine the appropriate treatment.
+It’s essential to distinguish between bacterial and viral sore throats because this helps doctors provide the right treatment.

-Think of your body like a fortress, and invaders trying to get in—sometimes these invaders are viruses, and other times they are bacteria.
+Think of your body as a fortress, with tiny invaders trying to get in.
+Sometimes these invaders are viruses, and other times they’re bacteria.

 -